When is National Black Cat Day?

 With National Black Cat Day here once gain, there's never been a better time to celebrate these little beauties in all of their glory, because while they may be as dark as coal, they have personalities that are as sweet as sugar.

-To help you figure out how you can get involved, here’s everything you need to know about this special annual event.....
+Here’s everything you need to know about this special annual event...

 What is National Black Cat Day?